elewa-academy/Fundamentals/00-motivation-studying/6-study-effectively.md

   * Keep your study space consistent and distraction-free, whatever that means for you.
   * _Read, Diagram, Modify, Create_.
 Don't dive right into applying new concepts from scratch.
 Start by reading & diagramming projects that feature your target concept.
 Then create predictions about how a change will effect the application and implement that change, does it behave how you think it does?
 Finally, try applying this concept in a new project you build from scratch.
   * Recognize when you are overloaded and take some time to find a new project, or isolate the concept you are studying with clear examples.
 The best way to do this is to ask a fellow student or teacher for help.
 You're only just learning to recognize the concept, you can't expect yourself to build quality examples just yet.
+  * Make frequent connections to concepts you already understand.
+It's easier and more effective to build on existing knowledge than to learn new concepts from scratch.
+You will learn faster and have better skill transfer in the long run.
   * Take a break and get some sleep.
 * __Social Support__:
   * Teach others - it will help you learn and earn you some good will for when you really get stuck.